sage-code/maj/case.md

 ## design:

-maj have shorte words to reduce cost of typing; so Maj can be faster and more efficient than other languages; after initial calculation we estimate Maj is on average 20% more efficient than other languages; we try to make Maj more efficient by reducing number of words for expressing actions, therefore Maj has an unusually large number of verbs.
+maj have shorte words to reduce cost of typing; so Maj can be faster and more efficient than other languages; after initial calculation we estimate Maj is on average 20% more efficient than other languages.
+Also we try to make Maj more efficient by reducing number of words required in sentances; therefore Maj has an unusually large number of verbs.

-in other languages, some writers are using abbreviations. in Maj all the words are already abbreviated; further abbreviation makes no sense. foreign words can be used in Maj but must be enclosed with double quotes FRA:"française" is pronounced: /fʁɑ̃.sɛz/ for example.
+in other languages, some writers are using abbreviations; in Maj all the words are already abbreviated; further abbreviation makes no sense; foreign words can be used in Maj but must be enclosed with double quotes FRA:"française" is pronounced: /fʁɑ̃.sɛz/ for example.

 * Maj re-purpose some letters: { h, c, x };
-* Maj do not use cedilla letters like: Franch and Romanian does;
+* Maj do not use cedilla letters like: French and Romanian does;
 * Maj is using simple grammar rules to reduce complexity;
 * Maj has a reduced numbers of sounds, easy to produce;
 * Maj will have a reduced vocabulary, less then 5000 words;